Daniel-Baugh-Institute/Patient-specific_AH_LiverGEMStudy/README.md

 **Downstream Analysis and Figure Replication:**

-Run "Analysis_and_FigureReplication.R" using files in the "FilesforFigureReplication" directory to replicate downstream analysis results and figures from the manuscript.
+Run "CalculateNetEnzymaticLevel.R" and "Analysis_and_FigureReplication.R" using files in the "FilesforFigureReplication" directory to replicate downstream analysis results and figures from the manuscript.

 #
 **ref:** Manchel et al., Genome-scale patient-specific modeling identifies combinatorial intervention via *Hkdc1* and *Pkm* to reverse glucose use metabolic reprogramming in alcohol-associated hepatitis.
 In Review.
 Communications Biology.